Nobody Knows What You’re Doing

 Yes, you must create great things that move people and spark conversations.
 But you must also talk about those things.
 A lot.
 Maybe to the point that you’re sick of talking about your work and feel like you’re annoying people.

-It is at that point that finally someone will know that you’re doing.
+It’s at that point that someone will finally know what you’re doing.
 It sounds absurd, but I promise you.
 This is how it works.
 You don’t have to be annoying.
 But you do have to persist.

 Because everything in the world is conspiring against you.

 All of it.

 Creation is a fight.
 And as soon as you stop pushing, you lose.